tayebiarasteh/sasp/README.md

 * The exercises are done in `MATLAB`.

-* Every exercise contains a `.pdf` script file which explains the exercise's protocol, and a `intermediate.m` file which contains the solutions for all the required exerimentations.
+* Every exercise contains a `.pdf` script file which explains the exercise's protocol.

 #### Overview of the project:

 - **Exercise 1**: Introduces the simulation language within a basic discrete-time signal processing context and goes on to the illustration of some important fundamentals on the representation of statistical signals.
-Linear mean, variance, white noise, normal distribution, ACF, PSD, basic filtering, pdf...
+Linear mean, variance, white noise, normal distribution, ACF, PSD, basic filtering, pdf... .
+`intermediate.m` file contains the solutions for all the required exerimentations.

+- **Exercise 2**: Analysis of speech and audio signals and basic estimation methods.
+Stationarity, Ergodicity, Long-Term and Short-Time Analysis of ACF and PSD, Periodogram, Welch and Bartlett methods, Pitch estimation.